vlandeiro/yamlett/README.md

     ```

-<a id="orga271eb5"></a>
+<a id="org827a623"></a>

 ### Storing large artifacts

 MongoDB has a [maximum document size of 16MB](https://docs.mongodb.com/manual/reference/limits/#BSON-Document-Size).
 This means that storing large models or outputs along with the run information is not directly possible. `yamlett` still lets you do that with `run.store(key, value, pickled=True)`.
 When `pickled` is set to `True`, the passed `value` is not directly stored in MongoDB but it is pickled and stored "on disk".
-By default, your `run` object will store such pickled values in a `.yamlett` folder in the current working directory.
-However, you can change this by specifying a `path` when you instantiate your `Run`: this path can be a local path or a cloud-based path.
+By default, your `run` object will store pickled objects in a `.yamlett` folder in the current working directory.
+However, you can change this by specifying a `path` when you instantiate your `Run`: this path can be a local path or a cloud-based path (e.g. `s3://bucket/experiment/`).